Find out What is the Job Outlook and Salary for Data Science and Data Analytics in Malaysia so that you can Make the Right Choice for your Course

 What is the Job Demand for Data Scientists in Malaysia?

-Malaysia’s national ICT agency Multimedia Development Corporation (MDeC) has unveiled a plan, supported by seven public and private institutes of higher learning (IHLs), to increase the number of local data scientists from the current 80 to 2000 by the year 2020.
+Malaysia’s national ICT agency Multimedia Development Corporation (MDeC) has unveiled a plan, supported by seven public and private institutes of higher learning (IHLs), to increase the number of local data scientists from the current 80 to 2000.

-Statistics show that by the year 2020, there will be about two million job openings for data professionals and that the demand for people with this knowledge and skill will outstrip supply by a ratio of two to one.
-It’s a global phenomena which is already in motion and Malaysia has set its sights on developing 20,000 data professionals and 2,000 data scientists by 2020.
+Statistics show that there will be about two million job openings for data professionals and that the demand for people with this knowledge and skill will outstrip supply by a ratio of two to one.
+It’s a global phenomena which is already in motion and Malaysia has set its sights on developing 20,000 data professionals and 2,000 data scientists.

 There is a tremendous requirement for Data Scientists and Big Data Specialists worldwide now and in the future, with hundreds of thousands of new job opportunities emerging globally.
-In Malaysia alone, by the year 2020 this need is expected to reach at least 20,000 data professionals and 2000 data scientists.
 Job demand as well as salary for qualified Data Scientists or Big Data Professionals in Malaysia is high.

 Furthermore, according to the 2019 Emerging Jobs in Malaysia Report by LinkedIn, the world’s largest professional network, Data Scientists is listed as one of the Top 5.
 The findings underscore the demand for jobs which require hybrid skills, primarily to help organisations in Malaysia navigate their digital transformation journey.
 LinkedIn analysed millions of unique, user-input job titles from the last five years, and found that while the top five emerging jobs are all related to technology, many of them require management and communications skills.
 Their actual roles are varied and diverse, reflecting a labour market that values talent with a hybrid set of complementary skills.